 Inflammation is the body’s response to harmful stimuli, when tissues are aggravated and inflamed.
 Strictly medically speaking, inflammation is caused by the body’s immune response.
 Autoimmune conditions such as coeliac (celiac) disease, rheumatoid arthritis and fybromyalgia, are associated with inflammation, which causes joint pain and stiffness, and other symptoms, and make me very sensitive to many foods.

 Make sure you are not eating too many acidic foods high in omega 6, such as meat, dairy, vegetable oils and wheat, as this imbalance is inflammatory and conducive to ill-health.
 Ensure that you are getting enough natural, wholefoods rich in omega 3.
 A balanced plant-based diet consisting of mainly wholefoods with a balance of acidic and alkaline foods weighted towards alkaline, which basically means eat a lot of fruit and vegetables, which is the healthiest choice for everyone.
 Drink plenty of, preferably filtered or mineral, water.
 Flush out those toxins and keep yourself hydrated!

 treat yourself well.

 Stress is so bad for health, do what you can to look after yourself and reduce your stress.
 Get as much exercise as you can and cut down on those toxins, eating plenty of natural foods.
-Take time to unwind and try to live as mindfully as you can, engaging with yourself and your environment in a positive way and finding healthy, practical ways of not allowing life’s stresses to overwhelm us, we allow ourselves to be as healthy as we can be.
+If we take time to unwind and try to live as mindfully as we can, engaging with ourselves and our environment in a positive way and finding healthy, practical ways of not allowing life’s stresses to overwhelm us, we allow ourselves to be as healthy as we can be.
 It’s individual in many ways but the bottom line is that stress is harmful and in this context impacts on the food choices we make.
 Good healthy food makes you feel good, while you’re cooking, while you’re eating and afterwards too, and helps to combat stress.